Grape-Labs/grape-governance/README.md

 Governance.so leverages **indexed RPCs and cached storage** to dramatically reduce load times — making governance feel like using a native wallet.

 ### 🛠 Rapid Proposal Builder
 Create **multi-instruction proposals** with ease.
-Whether it's token transfers, DAO role assignments, or granting voting power, our UI generates structured summaries so users can confidently submit complex proposals.
+Whether it's token transfers, DAO role assignments, or granting voting power, our UI generates structured summaries so users can confidently submit complex proposals and voters can easily understand what the proposal details are.

 ### 👛 DAO Wallet Viewer
 A familiar wallet-style interface for DAO treasuries: